Becoming a school governor

 Can I get involved in areas of interest to me, or would I be assigned responsibilities?

-There are many aspects of the school the governors have responsibility or oversight for, and it always makes sense to allow the governors to use the skills they have or play a part in the specific areas they have a keen interest.
-In addition, there are likely to be areas where we would encourage governors to take oversight in order to get a fuller all round understanding of the governor responsibilities
+There are many aspects of the school the governors have monitoring responsibility for, and it always makes sense to allow the governors to use the skills they have or play a part in the specific areas they have a keen interest.
+In addition, there are likely to be areas where we would encourage governors to take oversight in order to get a fuller all round understanding of the governor responsibilities.
+New governors are given the opportunity to see the work of both committees and discuss their assignment.

 I work full-time and cannot get into school during the day, can I still get involved?

 We have a number of governors who find it difficult to spend much time in school during the school day, but make efforts to do so when they can.
+The minimum commitment is for two half days a year.
 Many companies will have a policy to encourage voluntary or community work and may allow some time off for these duties.

 I cannot commit to evenings, can I be involved during the school day?

-Equally, some governors have more time in the school day which enables them to see much more how the school is operating and how the children are developing.
+Some governors have more time in the school day which enables them to see much more how the school is operating, how the children are developing, for monitoring and to serve on in school panels e.g appeals or pay committee.
 Their time provides invaluable input to the governing body in identifying needs and shaping the future.

 Is there much preparation needed before meetings?